 Gel/Jelly, Suppository, Tablet

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
-This medicine is used only in the vagina.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
+Use this medicine only in your vagina.
+Do not swallow it.

 - Wash your hands with soap and water before and after using this medicine.

-- The vaginal gel comes in a prefilled, disposable applicator.
-The vaginal tablet also comes with a disposable applicator.
-You must place the tablet in the applicator before putting it in the vagina.
+- This medicine comes with a disposable applicator.
+Place the tablet in the applicator and then insert the applicator into your vagina.
 Use each applicator only once, and then throw it away.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.